 "If you think about all of the kinds of jobs that are around and the difference they can make to the environment, it's actually quite inspiring," he said.

-"I studied economics and law at university, but I knew we were going to need lawyers who could sue for the environment and write environmental laws.
+"I studied economics and law at university, but I knew we were going to need lawyers who could formed in faith.
+Opportunities for good catechesis are vital for this.